TheThingsNetwork/lorawan-stack/doc/content/integrations/webhooks/cloud-integrations/datacake/_index.md

 ## Requirements

-1. You need to have a user account on Datacake.
+1. A user account on Datacake.